- Save up to £300 on summer holidays in 2022/2023

 Recommended for Goa

-The August weather guide for Goa shows long term weather averages processed from data supplied by CRU (University of East Anglia), the Met Office & the Netherlands Meteorological Institute.
+The August weather guide for Goa (Panaji) shows long term weather averages processed from data supplied by CRU (University of East Anglia), the Met Office & the Netherlands Meteorological Institute.
 Find out more about our data sources.

 How hot is it in Goa in August?